Buy and hold investing is a time-tested passive investment strategy.

 If you sell your stock for a gain, if it isn’t in a tax-free account or if you don’t live in a country where there are no capital gains taxes, then you are going to have to pay taxes on that gain.

-One of the benefits of holding for the long term is that holding delays the the need to pay capital gains taxes, as capital gains taxes only apply when the investment has been sold.
+One of the benefits of holding for the long term is that holding delays the need to pay capital gains taxes, as the capital gains tax only apply when the investment has been sold.

 For example, in the United States, as of 2015, short-term capital gains are taxed as ordinary income.
 For example, if you are in the 25% tax bracket, then you must pay 25% of any income and short-term capital gains made during the year.